mtekin72/quatt-qa-assignment/README.md

    npm install
    ```
 4. Replace `your_bearer_token_here` in `cypress/integration/crud_user_spec.js` with a valid Bearer Token.
+5. **Update `cypress.config.js`**: Ensure that the `projectId` property is set with your unique project ID from the Cypress Dashboard.

 ## GitHub Actions CI/CD Integration
 To run the tests in a continuous integration/continuous deployment (CI/CD) pipeline, we use GitHub Actions.
 The workflow is configured to run the tests automatically on push or pull request events.